Code-Institute-Submissions/ProjectTwo/README.md

 ## Overview
 ### What is ths app for?
 This is my project two application.
 It is a website created for a Governor elect for US state Nevada which uses a backend database and displays data using filters.
+This is used to promote the candidate for election.
+The main idea involves
+- The education page, the user will filter two Nevada versions that will highlight the need for funding.
+They can also compare the results with two other states and see results on screen.
 ### What does it do?
 This app will show images and information for the campaign and focus on education funding using a database (school donations data), this will allow users to fill in a contact form and filter a database and display the information.
 ### How does it work?